-Proudly serving cataract treatments to our clients throughout the Brookfield area and Shenango Valley, we do our best to improve our patients’ experience with cataract surgery, we offer patients the option of having cataract surgery performed in such a way that most patients no longer need to take eye drops before or after surgery.
+Proudly serving cataract treatments to our clients throughout the Brookfield area and Shenango Valley, we do our best to improve our patients’ experience, offering the option of having cataract surgery performed in such a way that most patients no longer need to take eye drops before or after surgery.

 - Is low risk.